robinson08/DTS_KDD_2022/README.md

 2. Add your desired column names for the output CSVs in the file *Logger.ipynb*.
 3. Open *RUN_SIMULTOR.ipynb* and run all the cells!

+### References
+[1]: Anaconda Software Distribution.
+(2020).
+Anaconda Documentation.
+Anaconda Inc. Retrieved from https://docs.anaconda.com/

 [comment]: <> (Test comment)

-# DNN Distributed Training Simulator Overview
+# Distributed Training Simulator (DTS) Overview
 DNN Distributed Training Simulator (DTS) is a tool used to compare the performance of various distributed training architectures for a user-specified Deep Neural Network (DNN).
 The tool allows the user to modify **any** of the following variables in the simulated network:

 | Variable       | Name in Code     | Unit     |